JessicaGarson/record-collecting/README.md

 ![step 8](http://res.cloudinary.com/dkibchpur/image/upload/v1526325857/gh%20pages.png)

-Once this is published it will give you the site this has been published to.

 ## Conclusion
 We have now built a site where we can add records to so that I can cross reference it when I go record shopping.
 A good next step would be adding an integration with a webhook such as Twilio.
 Therefore I could text a number every time I buy a new record.
 I'd also be able add logic so that if I already own a record I get a text before I buy a record I already own.